erickhun/blog/content/posts/buy-whole-turkey-in-taipei.md

 ## From a farm (online)

 Chiayi is home of the turkey rice (jirou fan).
-Many local farms can sell you from onlines shops.
-I've listed a couple ones I've contacted and seem to have them:
+Many local farms can sell you from thei online shops or Line.
+I've listed a couple ones I've contacted:

 ### Taiwan Turkey Store Food